GrafeasGroup/utonium/README.md

 # one thing: the Payload.
 It's included here as a type hint so that we can
 # take advantage of the type hinting in our editor.
 def ping(payload: Payload) -> None:
+    """!ping - PONG"""  # <- this will be displayed in the help message

     # The Payload has a lot of very useful things attached to it and will
     # always attempt to act on the message that triggered it, so in this
     # case `payload.say` will post a message to the channel that the message